Galileo and Hypatia

 - explore areas of your professional development as an engineer with a focus on topics of diversity.

 Galileo lives on the 7th, 6th and half of the 5th floor of Lee Hall.
 Hypatia lives on the other half of the 5th floor, and all of the 3rd and 4th floors.

-The majority of the students living in the communities are first year students but we also have a large team of upper class engineering students who live in hall and serve as mentors and committee members.
+The majority of the students living in the communities are first-year students, but we also have a large team of upper class engineering students who live in the hall and serve as mentors and committee members.
 You can see more info about the committees below.